 For generations of women that live in a society that want to pit women against each other, we see it as our job to resist that tyranny.
 We are for spirited, free thinking females.
-Our collections are there to empower you, to ignite your confidence of self and to bring as many glorious female souls together as possible.
-We are passionate about girl power and invite you to join us on our mission.
+Our collections are there to empower you and to ignite your confidence of self.
+We are passionate about our amazing community and invite you to join us on our mission for change.

 We are fashion forward, without compromising on ethics.